Tasks and grading¶

 The assignments are graded according to the following rubric.

 Solutions are explained at the beginning of the next lesson.
 If your code did not work properly, it is possible to resubmit a new version even after the deadline has passed.
 The resubmission window is 48 h past the original deadline.
 Note however, that resubmissions are evaluated only using the automated tester.
-Report and style will always be evaluated based on the original submission.
+Report will always be evaluated based on the original submission.
 This means that a late submission is at maximum worth 6 points.

 Tips¶